 Was Baby Jesus an Illegal Immigrant?
-Setting the Record Straight
+Fact, Fiction, and the Call to Mercy

 The Holy Family were law-abiding subjects of the Roman Empire who complied with the decrees of the state.

-Every Christmas season, a familiar argument tends to resurface: the idea that Jesus, Mary, and Joseph were "undocumented immigrants" or "illegal aliens" during their flight to Egypt.
-Some use this narrative to justify modern illegal immigration, suggesting that to oppose it is to oppose the Holy Family itself.
+Every Christmas season, a familiar argument resurfaces: the idea that Jesus, Mary, and Joseph were “undocumented immigrants” or “illegal aliens” during their flight to Egypt.
+Some use this narrative to justify modern illegal immigration, suggesting that to oppose it is to condemn the Holy Family itself.

 Can you imagine people trying to use baby Jesus during the Christmas season to justify illegal immigration?
-Yes, that's how misinformed some people can be.
-Was the baby from Bethlehem an illegal immigrant?
+Yes, that’s how desperate some people can be to fit the Bible into a modern political mold.
+But was the baby from Bethlehem an illegal immigrant?

 1. Migration Within a Single Empire

-When Joseph and Mary fled to Egypt to escape Herod’s decree, they weren’t crossing a modern international border.
+When Joseph and Mary fled to Egypt to escape Herod’s decree, they were not crossing a modern international border.
 At the time, both Judea and Egypt were provinces under the Roman Empire.

 Moving from Bethlehem to Egypt was a move within the same legal jurisdiction.
-Crossing from one area to another didn’t violate any immigration laws because they remained within the boundaries of the empire that governed them. no
+Crossing from one area to another did not violate any immigration laws because they remained within the boundaries of the empire that governed them.

 “And he rose and took the child and his mother by night and departed to Egypt and remained there until the death of Herod.” — Matthew 2:14–15 (ESV)